 If you use a quick detailer spray straight after you wash your car, it can be really effective at adding some extra gloss and protection to your finish.

 You can use the spray after the car have been dried, or during the drying process as a drying aid.
-This is what I like to do.

 Giving your microfiber towel, and the panel a quick spray before drying can help to add some lubrication and reduce the risk of scratching your car during this process.
 It also avoids you having to effectively go over the car again with the spray once it’s dry.